Jakeii/woocommerce-pesapal/README.md

-#Pesapal Plugin for Woocommerce beta - Version 0.5.4
+#Pesapal Plugin for Woocommerce beta - Version 1.0.0

 Simple and easy to use plugin for pesapal.com payment gateway.

-**This plugin is in BETA and I would not recommend using it in a production environment without thorough testing.**

 Please raise any issues though github, thanks.